MyElectricSheep/Mini-Yelp/README.md

 PGPORT=5432
 ```

-If you choose this option, run `npm run startDev` and try to hit `http://localhost:3000/`
+If you choose this option, run `npm run dev` and try to hit `http://localhost:3000/`

 You should get `Welcome to Mini-Yelp!` as a reply.

 ### 2/ For the production environment: Provision a database on Heroku:

-Deploy the project on Heroku followig this [documentation](https://devcenter.heroku.com/articles/deploying-nodejs)
+Deploy the project on Heroku following this [documentation](https://devcenter.heroku.com/articles/deploying-nodejs)

 Create a database hosted on [Heroku Postgres](https://devcenter.heroku.com/articles/heroku-postgresql#provisioning-heroku-postgres) and link it to your project.